Kharchevskyi/mediamonks-album/README.md

 https://hackernoon.com/introducing-clean-swift-architecture-vip-770a639ad7bf
 https://clean-swift.com

-Also used **States** to handle views based on different states.
+- Used **States** with generics parameters to handle views based on different states.
-Try to load albums with slow internet connection and without internet to take a look on state handlings and "nice animations").
+  *Try to load albums with slow internet connection and without internet to take a look on state handlings and "nice animations").*
+- Added custom interactive transitions between controllers.